 The new Brook organ plan calls for additional ranks to make a 3/11 instrument with room for expansion to 15 or more ranks.

 The main chamber will house five original Wurlitzer ranks: Concert Flute, Open Diapason, Viole, Viole Celeste, and Clarinet.
 A Tuba horn and an additional string will bring the chamber to seven ranks.
-The solo chamber will house a Wurlitzer Tibia, Style D Trumpet, and Vox.
-A five-horsepower Spencer blower will power the main chamber and a three-horsepower Spencer will power the solo chamber.
-The organ will be controlled by an Artisan electronic relay to provide flexibility and reliability in operation.
+The solo chamber houses a Wurlitzer Tibia, Style D Trumpet, and Vox.
+A five-horsepower Spencer blower powers the main chamber and a three-horsepower Spencer powers the solo chamber.
+The organ is controlled by an Artisan electronic relay to provide flexibility and reliability in operation.